 Step 1: Purchase auto insurance

 If you do not have car insurance, you may register and drive the car in Virginia for up to 12 months.
-However, you will have to pay an additional $500—uninsured automobile fee—at time of registration.
+However, you will have to pay an additional $500 uninsured automobile fee at the time of registration.
 This fee does not provide any insurance coverage, so if you get into an accident, you will be required to pay all damages to your car as well as that of the other driver.
 Additionally, you will be responsible for any personal injury.
 This can be very expensive, up to or beyond $100,000.